AliaumeL/paper-template/README.md

 This is a template repository to initialize research paper projects.

-## About the LMCS template
+## About the IEEETran template

-The LMCS template is taken from [the official LMCS website](https://lmcs.episciences.org/).
+The IEEETran template is taken from [the official IEEE website](https://www.ieee.org/conferences/publishing/templates.html).